jpivarski/could-have-would-have-should-have/README.md

    2. A _precedes_ B if there is a directed arrow from A to B or a chain of such arrows from A to B to C. (That is, directed arrows are transitive.)
    3. As a rule, there are no nodes A and B such that (i) A precedes B and (ii) B precedes or is contemporaneous with A.

 The first part of the rule (i) forbids time-travel paradoxes, but the second part (ii) prevents the use of quantum information as faster-than-light communication.
 This kind of a graph is called a Sequenced Association Graph (SAG).
+It generalizes Reichenbach's common cause principle by adding a fourth way for A and B to be correlated: A — B.

 Here's what it looks like for our example: